sinohope/sinohope.github.io/sinohope-docs/docs/develop/get-started/general.md

 }
 ```
 Treat the entire body parameter as a String.

+For interfaces without request parameters, no request body should be provided, so the concatenated string will only have `data`, followed immediately by `path`.

 #### PATH
 The PATH part of the request URL, e.g. `/v1/test/` for https://api.develop.sinohope.com/v1/test/